 University-wide awards are administered through the Faculty of Graduate Studies

-Additional information on the conditions for holding University of Calgary administered awards can be found in the Graduate Scholarship and Award Guide at grad.ucalgary.ca/awards/regulations-policies-and-guides.
+Additional information on the conditions for holding University of Calgary administered awards can be found in the Graduate Award Guide at grad.ucalgary.ca/awards/policies-and-regulations.

 Notification and Payment